Still life photography is the pursuit of bringing interest, atmosphere and the all-important story to inanimate objects.

 In terms of colour, make sure that any additional colours, outside of your main object, isn’t brighter or more vivid.
 This can distract the eye away from the primary subject.
 If you are desperate to use a certain secondary prop and it is too colourful then you’ll have to desaturate it in editing, but that’s not hard.

 Composing your still life photography is the most important part of ensuring that your work is engaging and unique.

 Look at how the rule of thirds can and should be applied to give you a balanced composition.
 Clear and distracting objects that aren’t adding to your main subject’s story.

-- Where is your arrangement leading the eye too?
+• Where does your arrangement lead the eye to?

-- Should you add further context with secondary objects, or does it work as a standalone subject?
+• Should you add further context with secondary objects, or does it work alone?

 Lighting for still life photography doesn’t have to be expensive or complicated.

-Ultimate you’ll want to have control over where the light falls on your subject so choose a space where you can block out any natural light by using shutters or curtains.
-Therefore, any light you add can be directed how you need.
+Ultimate you’ll want to have control over where light falls on your subject so choose a space where you can block out any natural light by using shutters or curtains.
+Therefore, any light you add can be directed how you need it.

-Table lamps are a good source of light for still life.
+Table lamps are a good choice of the light source.
 Vary the position of your light.
 Try side, back, top, and front lighting.
 Raise and lower your light too.
-Watch carefully to see where the shadows fall and which objects (if you’re using multiple) are being highlighted.
+Watch carefully to see where the shadows fall, and which objects (if you’re using multiple) are being highlighted.
 Only illuminate what is important.